Canary Islands oystercatcher: Habits

-The Canary Islands oystercatcher was in all likelihood a bird of the rocky shore rather than sandy beaches; although it might have been driven from the latter as they were much more utilized by humans – which it tended to avoid.
+The Canary Islands oystercatcher was in all likelihood a bird of the rocky shore rather than sandy beaches; the latter are scarce on the volcanic Canary Islands, and it might have been driven from them as they were more heavily used by people.
 What is known about its feeding habits indicates that it had always been less commonly found in beach habitat.
 As with all oystercatchers, its diet consisted of small molluscs and crustaceans rather than oysters.
-Especially the limpets Patella candei, Patella piperata, and Patella cf. ulyssiponensis, as well as the African mussel Perna (perna) picta were favorite prey items.
+Especially the limpets Patella candei, Patella piperata, and Patella cf. ulyssiponensis, as well as the African mussel Perna (perna) picta were favoured prey items.

 Its vocalizations were given as repeated kvirr or kvik-kvikkvik, and the alarm call peepe-peepe peepe-peepe.
 The birds appear to have been territorial in the breeding season and vagrant, but not occurring in large groups, at other times.